Matilda12390/Hacky-Holidays-CTF-Writeups/Pizza Pazzi/Writeup.md

 This part of the challenge was initially broken when I attempted the challenge so I have moved this section up to its proper place.

 We are given an APK file.
-Going to google, we see that there are two methods to tackle APK files.
-First we can simply extract the files from the apk.
+Going to google, we see that we can simply extract the files from the apk.
 We use

 ```bash
 apktool d pizza-pazzi.apk